sivaprabug/TypeScript-Path/02 Typescript Getting Started/02 Installing TypeScript and Configuring a Project/03 Demo Installing TypeScript and Running the Compiler/README.md

-# 03 Demo Installing TypeScript and Running the Compiler
+# 03 Installing TypeScript and Configuring a Project-  Demo Installing TypeScript and Running the Compiler

 - Install typescript
 **npm install -g typescript**